SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 [@!RFC5730] describes a <login> command for transmitting client credentials.
 This command MUST NOT be used for RESTful EPP.
-Due to the stateless nature of REST clients MUST transmit their credentials with each request.
+Due to the stateless nature of REST clients MUST transmit their credentials with each HTTP request.
 The validation of the user credentials must be performed by an out-of-band mechanism.
-This could be done with Basic and Digest access authentication [@!RFC2617] or with the use of OAuth [@!RFC5849].
+Examples of authentication mechanisms are Basic and Digest access authentication [@!RFC2617] or OAuth [@!RFC5849].

+ To protect data confidentiality and integrity, all data transport between the client and server must use TLS [@!RFC5246].
+Section 9 of [@!RFC5734] describes the level of security that is REQUIRED.

 EPP does not use XML encryption to protect messages.
 Furthermore, RESTful EPP HTTP servers are vulnerable to common denial-of-service